phaserjs/phaser/README.md

 * TilemapLayers are now created via the Tilemap object itself: map.createLayer(x, y, width, height, tileset, layer, group) and no longer via the GameObjectFactory.
 * Tilemap.createFromObjects can now turn a bunch of Tiled objects into Sprites in one single call, and copies across all properties as well.
 * Tween.onStartCallback and onCompleteCallback have been removed to avoid confusion.
 You should use the onStart, onLoop and onComplete events instead.
+* Button.forceOut default value has changed from true to false, so Buttons will revert to an Up state (if set) when pressed and released.

 New features: